 1. Buick Verano

-Buick’s near-luxury compact sedan gets top marks both for powertrain performance and overall dependability from JD Power, and it also earns top marks in the latter regard from Consumer Reports.
+The compact near-luxury Buick Verano compact sedan gets top marks both for powertrain performance and overall dependability from J.D.
+Power, and it also earns top marks in the latter regard from Consumer Reports.
 Unfortunately for new-car buyers, the Verano was discontinued at the end of the 2016 model year.

 4. Honda Civic

 JD Power’s survey respondents gave the compact Honda Civic sedan/coupe top marks nearly across the board for dependability, scoring it four out of five for feature/accessory performance.
 And while Consumer Reports gives the 2017 model low marks for projected reliability, due largely to its sorry in-car electronics (the Civic was redesigned for 2016) the 2014 version upon which the JDP report is based gets top or above average scores for mechanical issues.

 Though it affords more of a quiet luxury driving experience than a sporty one, the Camry-based midsize Lexus ES sedan gets top scores from JD Power in powertrain, body/interior, and overall dependability, though it gets just a rating of four for feature/accessory dependability.
 The car’s balky infotainment system could be to blame for the latter, but Consumer Reports gives it top marks for electronics, along with overall reliability.

 In addition to getting perfect marks across the board from JD Power for powertrain, body/interior, feature/accessory and overall dependability, the midsize Lexus GS sedan gets a top reliability rating from Consumer Reports.
 It’s a quicker and more agile alternative to the above Lexus ES sedan.
 It was last updated for 2016, with both the 2014 and current versions recommended by CR.